Star Wars Jedi: Survivor Holotactics Mini-Game

 • 1 Purge Trooper Commander (Ranged Empire) for 10 points.

-After defeating Merrin, you will be awarded a Jedi Ancient Scroll
+Your reward for defeating her will be a Jedi Ancient Scroll.

 Caij